aartikov/Sesame/loop/README.md

 Provides a simple MVI implementation.

 ## Core concepts of MVI
-The basic principle of any MVI implementation is how to manage a **state**.
-A state in MVI is immutable.
+The basic principles of any MVI implementation are common.
+A **state** in MVI is immutable.
 The only way to change a state is to send an **action**.
-A new state is producer by **reducer** - a pure function with a signature `fun reduce(state: StateT, action: ActionT): StateT`.
+A new state is producer by a **reducer** - a pure function that receives a previous state and an action.
 But the most interesting part is how **side effects** are handled.
-Here implementations can vary.
-Just to remind you, side effects are operations other than state reducing: network calls, database queries, etc. Sesame Loop provides a consise way to handle side effects.
+Implementations can vary.
+Just to remind you, side effects are additional operations: network calls, database queries, etc. Sesame Loop provides a consise way to handle side effects.

 ## How does Loop handle side effects?
 Loop extends the concept of reducer: